pcricardo/angular4-2017/Notes-Module-11-Routing.md

 		- define the method `canActivate(route: ActivatedRouteSnapshot, state: RouterStateSnapshot): Observable<boolean> | Promise<boolean> | boolean {...}`
 - setup the routes with __canActivate__ property
 	- if it used in a route, it also afect the children routes
-- add the 2 services to providers property of NgModule
+- add the 2 services to providers property of NgModule, of AppModule

 Example - fake Auth Service
 ```TS